Indicted Giuliani Henchman Lev Parnas Raises Executive Privilege in Federal Court

 “I can’t invoke [executive privilege], only the President of the United States and the government can,” MacMahon said, telling the judge that he doesn’t know how to proceed if the issue arises.
 “I just wanted to raise the issue with you.”

-Prosecutors, seemingly shocked by the executive privilege claim, told the judge that while “this is the first time that we’ve heard of this...we’re happy to have a conversation.
-Donaleski, added that the government has already set up a “filter team” within their investigation to ensure that possibly sensitive information does not get exposed.
+Prosecutors, seemingly shocked by the executive privilege claim, told the judge that while “this is the first time that we’ve heard of this...we’re happy to have a conversation.”
+Donaleski, added that the government has already set up a “filter team” a separate team of prosecutors within their investigation, who ensure that possibly sensitive information does not get exposed.

 The judge instructed the two sides to discuss the issues over the coming weeks.
 Parnas and Fruman are scheduled to return to court on Dec.
 2.